maxamin/Bambam-Packer/Readme.md

 # BAMBAM

-BAMBAM is a Windows-based application designed for [insert primary functionality, e.g., file compression, audio processing, etc.].
-The application features a user-friendly interface that allows users to [insert key functionalities, e.g., compress files, manage settings, view logs, etc.].
+BAMBAM is a Windows-based application designed for Packing.
+The application features a user-friendly interface that allows users to Pack binaries

 ## Features